railsuser2014/openobject-doc-book-en/6/6_16_Sales/6_16_Sales_carriers.rst

 * the modes of transport and their tariffs.

 Once the :mod:`delivery` module has been installed, the first thing to do is to configure the different modes of delivery accepted by your company.
-To do that use the menu :menuselection:`Stock Management --> Configuration --> Delivery --> Delivery Method`.
+To do that use the menu :menuselection:`Warehouse --> Configuration --> Delivery --> Delivery Method`.

 For each delivery mode, you should define the following elements: